Blubberli/argmin2024-perspective/README.md

 Please retrieve the top-1000 candidates for each query.
 The evaluation script will then evaluate the relevance and diversity of the retrieved candidates (at k = 4, 8, 16, and 20).

-You can submit predictions for each scenario (baseline, explicit perspectivism, implicit perspectivism), or you can only submit for one or two scenarios of your choice.
+You need to submit predictions for each scenario (baseline, explicit perspectivism, implicit perspectivism).
 We will evaluate the submissions for each scenario separately.

 Once registered for the shared task, the submissions should be uploaded to your submission folder, which we will provide you with.
 You can upload your submission as often as you'd like to until the deadline.
 We will have two evaluation